 Why I wanted live earth worms, and how I got some

-I was frantically scouring the shelves, when I bumped into my daughter’s P.E teacher, Midge, similarly harassed – looking for creative ways to label bottles of wine for a 50thbirthday party.
+I was frantically scouring the shelves at The Crazy Store in Mowana Park, when I bumped into my daughter’s P.E teacher, Midge, similarly harassed.
+She was looking for creative ways to label bottles of wine for a 50th birthday party.

 ‘Large lettering!’
-I suggested, figuring most wear reading glasses by then.
+I suggest, tapping my reading glasses.
 We laugh, and she asks what I am doing?
 ‘Finding treasure to decorate a compost bin for The Frog Theory book launch.’
-I answered, ‘and wondering where to find live earth worms.’
-I added, as a semi-serious aside.
+I answer.
+‘And wondering where to find live earth worms.’
+I add, as a semi-serious aside.

 ‘I can get you earth worms!’
-Cut in her friend, taking my comment seriously.
+Cut in her friend.
 ‘It’s red wigglers you need for compost.’
 Midge introduces the petite lady with sparkling blue eyes as Wendy Pringle.

 ‘THE GREEN HORNET!’
 I yell, at the top of my voice.
 (Embarassing.)
-Midge backs away muttering ‘that’s why it’s called the crazy Store.’
+Midge backs away muttering ‘and that’s why they call it the crazy Store.’

-But this is the person I have heard whispered from afar, nick-named the Green Hornet.
-All-knowing font of knowledge regarding anything green.
-Revered, retired Thornhill teacher responsible for inspiring generations of children to appreciate that we are symbiotic with the earth, and to hurt our planet – means to hurt ourselves.
+But this was the name I had heard whispered from afar, all-knowing font of knowledge regarding anything green.
+Revered, retired Thornhill teacher responsible for inspiring generations of children to appreciate that we are symbiotic with the earth, and to hurt our planet, means to hurt ourselves.

 Graceful, and wonderfully good-humoured, she assures me she can get ‘red wigglers’ for my friend Andrea.

-Andrea had a home compost-bin, prompting me to buy my own to feature at The Frog Theory book-launch, spilling out fake treasure – with a flag on top saying ‘compost is treasure.’
+Andrea has a home compost-bin, which is what prompted me to buy one to feature at The Frog Theory book-launch, spilling out fake treasure – with a flag on top saying ‘compost is treasure.’